"There always seems to be someone looking over your shoulder - just waiting for an opportunity to lecture on The Darker Side of Chocolate"

 Our top picks from the range of products we create by hand in Derbyshire.
 Chosen for the true chocolate connoisseur.
 From luxurious chocolate gifts to single origin blends - we've got something for everyone at Aphrodite Chocolates.

-Mixed selection our sumptuous luxury handmade chocolates, presented in our bespoke Aphrodite box.
+A handpicked selection of our chocolates, presented in our Aphrodite Gift Ballotin.